Merchant Shipping Act 1995

-The Merchant Shipping Act 1995 is an Act of Parliament passed in the United Kingdom in 1995.
-It consolidated much of the UK's maritime legislation, repealing several Acts in their entirety and provisions in many more, some dating back to the mid-nineteenth century.
+The Merchant Shipping Act 1995 (c.
+21) is an act of Parliament passed in the United Kingdom in 1995.
+It consolidated much of the UK's maritime legislation, repealing several acts in their entirety and provisions in many more, some dating back to the mid-nineteenth century.
 It appoints several officers of Admiralty Jurisdiction such as the Receiver of Wreck.
-The Act of 1995 updates the prior Merchant Shipping Act 1894.
+The act of 1995 updates the prior Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60).
 The lead part on British ships was impacted by the outcome of the Factortame case, as the Merchant Shipping Act 1988 was impugned by the Common Fisheries Policy.

-Content of Act
+Content of act

-The Act comprises 316 sections divided into 13 Parts:
+The act comprises 316 sections divided into 13 Parts: